15th Judicial Circuit

 The Organized Crime Unit at the State Attorney’s Office, known as OCU, is working to make our community safer by partnering with law enforcement on major narcotics operations that target gangs across Palm Beach County.

-In the past two years, these efforts led to racketeering cases against a group of criminals who operated from a neighborhood in the north end of West Palm Beach, and two different gangs responsible for a series of shootings and widespread drug activity.
+In recent years, these efforts led to racketeering cases against a group of criminals who operated from a neighborhood in the north end of West Palm Beach, and two different gangs responsible for a series of shootings and widespread drug activity.

 In May 2023, West Palm Beach Police arrested 29 people on charges including racketeering, fentanyl dealing and prostitution in an organized crime takedown a few weeks ago that began out of complaints from people in the community.